Skip to main content

 KMO ≥ .60PassPassPass

-CFA CFI ≥ .90FailPassPass
+CFA CFI ≥ .90FailFailPass

-CFA RMSEA ≤ .08FailPassPass
+CFA RMSEA ≤ .08PassFailFail

 HTMT < .85 (all pairs)PassPassPass

-No CITC < .30 flagsFailPassPass
+No CITC < .30 flagsPassFailPass

-The TABS instrument demonstrates strong reliability (all α > .85, all CR > .87) and adequate factor structure at N=200.
+The TABS instrument demonstrates strong reliability (all α > .85, all CR > .87) and adequate factor structure.
 Readiness and Maturity show excellent CFA fit as unidimensional scales.
 Barriers is inherently multi-dimensional (2-factor EFA), so single-factor CFA fit is expected to be poor.
 All HTMT ratios pass the conservative .85 threshold.
 Any item-level flags (CITC < .30) are retained for substantive reasons.
 AVE values below .50 are compensated by CR > .80 per Fornell & Larcker (1981) and are typical for broad, multi-faceted organizational behavior constructs.